 There are some useful medications for treating CFS, and these can be used to relieve some of the symptoms.

 Over-the-counter painkillers occasionally can help ease headaches as well as muscle and joint pain.
-Your GP may prescribe stronger painkillers, although they should only be used on a short-term basis.
+Your doctor may prescribe stronger painkillers, although they should only be used on a short-term basis.
 You may be referred to a pain management clinic if you have long-term pain or fibromyalgia.

 Antidepressants can be important for people with CFS who are experiencing depression or anxiety as a result of living with CFS.
-Talk to your doctor about whether these might useful for you.
+Talk to your doctor about whether these might be useful for you.

-In addition to the treatments above, there are things you can do to help you manage this condition, such as:
+In addition to the treatments above, there are things you can do to help manage this condition, such as:

 - learning about CFS

 - making sleep a priority – if you are having trouble sleeping, check out these tips to improve your sleeping habits

 - eating a healthy diet to make sure your body is getting the nutrients it needs